Multi-messenger Probes of Inflationary Fluctuations and Primordial Black Holes

 where the dimensionless power spectrum is convolved with a window function (where ${\hat k} = k \,/ \, {\rm Mpc}$ and ${\hat k}_0 =1$)

 $\mu-$distortions can only be efficiently produced after $z \sim 10^6$, as Compton scattering is highly efficient at thermalizing the photon-baryon plasma before this epoch.
 Therefore only those enhanced primordial curvature perturbations corresponding to comoving scales that re-enter the horizon in the window between $z \sim 10^6$ and recombination can produce non-negligible $\mu-$distortions.
-The horizon mass associated with these scales corresponds to PBHs in the range $10 - 10^{14} M_\odot$, given current constraints and restrictions on how fast the spectrum can grow.
+The horizon mass associated with these scales corresponds to PBHs in the range $10^2 - 10^{14} M_\odot$.

-Scalar curvature perturbations can source tensor perturbations at second order, and have been the subject of a number of studies, including Refs.~\cite{Mollerach:2003nq,Ananda:2006af,Baumann:2007zm} and more recently Refs.~\cite{Espinosa:2018eve,Kohri:2018awv,Tomikawa:2019tvi,DeLuca:2019ufz,Inomata:2019yww,Lu:2020diy,Domenech:2019quo}.
+{\it Secondary/Induced Stochastic GW Background.} Scalar curvature perturbations can source tensor perturbations at second order, and have been the subject of a number of studies, including Refs.~\cite{Mollerach:2003nq,Ananda:2006af,Baumann:2007zm} and more recently Refs.~\cite{Espinosa:2018eve,Kohri:2018awv,Tomikawa:2019tvi,DeLuca:2019ufz,Inomata:2019yww,Lu:2020diy,Domenech:2019quo}.
 For enhanced curvature perturbations with a narrow width, the peak amplitude of the induced GW background is about the square of the peak amplitude of the scalar power spectrum.
 The same is also true up to an analytically calculable pre-factor for power-law scalar spectra \cite{Kohri:2018awv}.